go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 Copy [`home.tmpl`](https://github.com/go-gitea/gitea/blob/master/templates/home.tmpl) for your version of Gitea from `templates` to `custom/templates`.
 Edit as you wish.
+Dont forget to restart your gitea to apply the changes.

 ### Adding links and tabs